-Join Lynn Langit for an in-depth discussion in this video Introducing Hadoop cluster components, part of Hadoop Fundamentals.
+Join Lynn Langit for an in-depth discussion in this video Introducing Hadoop cluster components, part of Learning Hadoop.

 - We've got a lot of background information about the Hadoop ecosystem and it's time to take a look at it in its full glory.
 It's a little bit of a scary picture with all these boxes and components.
 One of the aspects of working with Hadoop is understanding what's possible and picking the various components that are right for your particular business situation.
 I'm gonna take a couple minutes and go through the core components.
 We'll be hearing about them again and again throughout the course because it's a little bit overwhelming when you first see it.
 At the bottom you can see that we have HDFS, the Hadoop Distributed File System, which we just covered in terms of files.